Summary

 In October 2022, they overhauled BYOL completely with the Flexible Virtualisation Benefit.
 That update was positive and very significant.
 It finally allowed easy BYOL and included every product on the Microsoft product list.
 However, it specifically excluded Amazon, Google and Alibaba.

-In April 2023, they threw a bone to CSP-Hosters by making two changes to Windows Server licensing.
+In April 2023, they improved the life of CSP-Hosters by making two changes to Windows Server licensing.
 Compared to the October 2022 update, this one had a limited impact.
 Firstly, the change only affected an exclusive club of cloud infrastructure providers.
 It's not easy to become a CSP-Hoster.
-Secondly, Microsoft limited the changes to "license-included" scenarios, which in the current circumstances renders the whole change close to useless.
+Secondly, Microsoft limited the changes to "license-included" scenarios, which renders the whole change nearly useless in the current circumstances.

 You won't be incorrect if you think it's related to the anti-trust pressure that Microsoft is facing in the EU.